 After you have chosen the method to create the look or effect you desire, following are the steps you can take to make final color selection.

 Gather samples that represent the outside permanent colors of your home (brick,siding etc).
 You can use paper or fabric or whatever other sample you can find that is very close to the home exterior.

 Consider your surroundings

-Select similiar colors in the same famili as the existing permanent elements such as brick or stone, to produce a simple scheme which will make a small home appear larger.
+Select similar colors in the same family as the existing permanent elements such as brick or stone, to produce a simple scheme which will make a small home appear larger.
 Example, A light brown shade of shingle on a Tan brick home.